hsk81/protobuf-rpc-js/README.md

 ### Instantiate the `reflector_svc` service

-Ensure that the `rpc-server` is running, when this code gets executed:
+Ensure that the `rpc-server` is running, when this code gets to run:

 ```js
 var reflector_svc = new ProtoBufRpc(Api.Reflector.Service, {